shaloo/docs.arcana/docs/ca/ca-usage-guide.md

 ```
 ### Allowance

-Allowances are required to enable unified balance in the wallet.
-It requires the wallet user to permit the Arcana Vault contract to set up ERC20 token allowances on their behalf for spending unified balance across supported chains.
+To enable unified balance across chains with Chain Abstraction, the user must possess funds on the source chain(s) and set up an allowance.
+This allowance lets the Arcana Vault contract(s) on the source chain(s) access the required funds.
+By granting permission, the user authorizes Arcana to process transactions and spend funds as needed on the source chain(s) for seamless transactions across chains.

 #### Get Allowance